alackmann/ble-gateway-mqtt-proxy/docs/event_driven/scheduled_and_event_driven_mqtt_publication.md

 ## 5. Implementation Task List

 1. **Task: Create Documentation**
    - **Description:** Create a new markdown file `docs/event_driven/scheduled_and_event_driven_mqtt_publication.md` to document the new feature, its requirements, and the implementation plan.
-    - **Status:** Completed.
+   - **Status:** ✅ Completed.

 2. **Task: Update Configuration**
    - **Description:** Modify `src/config.js` to add support for the `MQTT_PUBLISH_INTERVAL_SECONDS` environment variable.
 Ensure it defaults to `0` if not provided.
+   - **Status:** ✅ Completed.

 3. **Task: Implement Core Throttling Logic**
    - **Description:** Update `src/index.js` to implement the caching, MAC address tracking, and conditional publishing logic described in the Technical Design section.
 This will involve managing a timer and the set of seen MAC addresses.
+   - **Status:** ✅ Completed - Created new `ScheduledPublisher` module and integrated it into the main application.

 4. **Task: Update README**
    - **Description:** Add documentation for the new `MQTT_PUBLISH_INTERVAL_SECONDS` environment variable to the main `README.md` file.
+   - **Status:** ⚠️ Pending.

 5. **Task: Add Unit/Integration Tests**
    - **Description:** Create new tests in the `test/` directory to validate the new functionality.
    - **Test Cases:**
      - Verify that with the interval set, publishing only happens once per interval if no new devices appear.
      - Verify that an immediate publication occurs when a new device MAC is detected.
      - Verify that after an immediate publication, the timer is correctly reset.
+   - **Status:** ✅ Completed - 17 comprehensive unit tests covering all major functionality and edge cases.
         - Verify that if the interval is `0` or not set, the old behavior is preserved.